 Real Statistics Excel Functions: The following supplemental functions are provided in the Real Statistics Resource Pack.

-STDERR_POOLED(R1, R2) = pooled standard error of the samples defined by ranges R1 and R2, i.e. the denominator of t in Theorem 11.2.
-This will also be equal to the denominator of t in Theorem 11.3 below.
+STDERR_POOLED(R1, R2) = pooled standard error of the samples defined by ranges R1 and R2, i.e. the denominator of t in Theorem 1.
+This will also be equal to the denominator of t in Theorem 1 of Two Sample t Test with Unequal variances.

 Example 1: A marketing research firm tests the effectiveness of a new flavoring for a leading beverage using a sample of 20 people, half of whom taste the beverage with the old flavoring and the other half who taste the beverage with the new favoring.
 The people in the study are then given a questionnaire which evaluates how enjoyable the beverage was.
 The scores are as in Figure 1.
 Determine whether there is a significant difference between the perception of the two flavorings.